 Current assets are available to satisfy current liabilities, which are those amounts expected to be payable within the next year.
-The major components of current assets are cash and accounts receivable, which are primarily funds due to the VSC by students and granting agencies.
+The major components of current assets are cash and accounts receivable, which are primarily funds due to the VSCS by students and granting agencies.

-Total assets (including deferred outflows/inflows) of \$278 million as of the end of the current fiscal year increased by \$11 million or 4% from prior year, the increase was primarily in the OPEB Deferred Outflows and Cash.
-The increase in cash is due to the receipt of FY19 state capital monies in June 2018, as well as funds secured from our investments for current endowment spending.
-These increases were offset by a decrease in Capital Assets net of depreciation.
-Over the 5 years, total assets have decreased by \$2 million: an increase of \$5 million in current assets plus investments combined with the \$17 million increase in deferred outflows, net of the \$24 million reduction in capital assets.
+Total assets (including deferred outflows) of \$269 million as of the end of the current fiscal year decreased by \$9 million or 3.2% from prior year, the decrease was primarily in the cash due to the prior year receipt of FY2019 state capital monies in June 2018, and in deferred outflows due to predictable amortization.
+These decreases were offset somewhat by an increase in Accounts Receivable and supplemented by a decrease in Capital Assets net of depreciation.
+Over the 5 years, total assets have decreased by \$3 million: an increase of \$7 million in current assets plus investments combined with the \$14 million increase in deferred outflows, net of the \$24 million reduction in capital assets.

 Noncurrent assets consist primarily of endowment and other investments, in addition to capital assets.
-Investments were \$46 million at June 30, 2018, which was essentially no change over prior year due to endowment spending net market gains.
+Investments were \$48 million at June 30, 2019, which was essentially a \$2 million change over prior year due to endowment spending net market gains.
+Capital Assets continue to decline at relatively the same rate indicating that investments in capital have primarily been at the same level each year and continue to be less than depreciation on an annual basis.

 Liabilities are obligations owed by the institutions.
 They include funds owed to others like vendors, employees, taxing agencies, bondholders.
-Liabilities are also classified as current and long-term.
+Liabilities are classified as current and long-term.
 Current liabilities are those that due during the next fiscal year.

-Current liabilities of \$28 million as of June 30, 2018 include primarily accounts payable, and unearned revenue related to the next fiscal year.
-Current liabilities have been relatively consistent, with the exception of the \$3 million deferred revenue from the FY19 state capital project monies received in June 2018.
+Current liabilities of \$24 million include primarily accounts payable and unearned revenue related to the next fiscal year.
+Current liabilities have been relatively consistent, with the exception of the \$3 million deferred revenue from the FY2019 state capital project monies received in June 2018.